microsoft/hands-on-lab-functions/docs/workshop.md

 First, go to the Azure Static Web App resource and inside `Configuration` in the `Application Settings` set the environment variable `FILE_UPLOADING_URL` to the same Azure Function `AudioUpload` endpoint you retrieved earlier in the lab above like `https://<functionapp>.azurewebsites.net/api/audioupload?code=<...>`.

-If your function expects a binary as an input then you will also need to set `FILE_UPLOADING_FORMAT` to `binary`

 Now if you try to upload a file using the Web App interface you should see a green box in the bottom left corner with a success message.

 ![Web App](assets/static-web-app-upload-succeeded.png)

+If you look at the `audios` container in the Storage Account, you should see the uploaded file.

 </details>

 ## Process the audio file (1 hour 30 min)

-To process the audio file, extract the transcript and save it to Cosmos DB, you will need to create a Durable Function.
+To process the audio file, extract the transcript and save it to Azure Cosmos DB, you will need to create a Durable Function.
 Durable Functions are an extension of Azure Functions that lets you write stateful functions in a serverless environment.
 The extension manages state, checkpoints, and restarts for you.

 ### Detect a file upload event